terrymacdonald/DisplayMagician/README.md

 <p align="center"><a href="https://github.com/terrymacdonald/DisplayMagician/releases/latest"><img src="READMEAssets/gh-download.png"/></a></p>

 ** IMPORTANT! ** - If you tried DisplayMagician in the past and it didn't work for you, please try it again.
-THere has been a complete rewrite of the NVIDIA, AMD and Windows video manipulation libraries, and it is able to track and manipulate nearly all display configuration changes!
+There has been a complete rewrite of the NVIDIA, AMD and Windows video manipulation libraries, and it is able to track and manipulate nearly all possible display configuration settings!

 ## What it does